nuvla/nuvla/docs/docs/administrators/swarm-deployment.md

 any problems that arise.
 We recommend using Prometheus to monitor the cluster.

-To deploy Prometheus with the standard configuration, run the command:
+To deploy Prometheus with the standard configuration (from a cloned version of the nuvla/deployment repository), run the command:

     cd monitoring
     docker stack deploy -c docker-compose.yml prometheus